Terms and Conditions

-You expressly agree that exclusive jurisdiction for any dispute with SuperBetter, or in any way relating to your use of the Site, resides in the courts of the State of California and you further agree and expressly consent to the exercise of personal jurisdiction in the courts of the State of California in connection with any such dispute including any claim involving SuperBetter or its affiliates, subsidiaries, employees, contractors, officers, managers, members, telecommunication providers, and content providers.
+You expressly agree that exclusive jurisdiction for any dispute with SuperBetter, or in any way relating to your use of the Site, resides in the courts of the State of Illinois and you further agree and expressly consent to the exercise of personal jurisdiction in the courts of the State of Illinois in connection with any such dispute including any claim involving SuperBetter or its affiliates, subsidiaries, employees, contractors, officers, managers, members, telecommunication providers, and content providers.

-These Terms are governed by the internal substantive laws of the State of California, without respect to its conflict of laws principles.
+These Terms are governed by the internal substantive laws of the State of Illinois, without respect to its conflict of laws principles.
 If any provision of these Terms is found to be invalid by any court having competent jurisdiction, the invalidity of such provision shall not affect the validity of the remaining provisions of these Terms, which shall remain in full force and effect.
 No waiver of any of these Terms shall be deemed a further or continuing waiver of such term or condition or any other term or condition.

 Notice and Takedown Procedures; and Copyright Agent

-If you are a copyright owner or an agent thereof and believe any materials accessible on or from the Site infringe your copyright, pursuant to the Digital Millennium Copyright Act (“DMCA”) you may request removal of those materials (or access thereto) from the Site by contacting SuperBetter’s copyright agent (identified below) and providing the following information in writing (see 17 U.S.C 512(c)(3) for further detail):
+If you are a copyright owner or an agent thereof and believe any materials accessible on or from the Site infringe your copyright, pursuant to the Digital Millennium Copyright Act (“DMCA”) you may request removal of those materials (or access thereto) from the Site by contacting the SuperBetter copyright agent (identified below) and providing the following information in writing (see 17 U.S.C 512(c)(3) for further detail):